 If appropriate, we will present a 'Summary of Findings' table for the quantitative outcomes.
-The quality and strength of the body of evidence will be assessed using an approach based upon the Grading of Recommendations Assessment, Development and Evaluation (GRADE).[30]
+In this case, the quality and strength of the body of evidence will be assessed using an approach based on the Grading of Recommendations Assessment, Development and Evaluation.